June 6-8, 2018

 - How might we collaborate with one another to advance innovations that make a measurable difference?

-- Randall Bass, Vice Provost for Education at Georgetown University
+- Randy Bass, Vice Provost for Education at Georgetown University

 - Stephen Lehmkuhle, Founding Chancellor of the University of Minnesota Rochester